driessenslucas/researchproject/Thesis.md

 ### Background on Deep Q-Network (DQN)

 The Deep Q-Network (DQN) algorithm represents a significant breakthrough in reinforcement learning by combining traditional Q-learning with deep neural networks.
-This approach was popularized by researchers at DeepMind with their notable success in training agents that could perform at human levels across various Atari games \hperref[ref27]{[27]}.
+This approach was popularized by researchers with their notable success in training agents that could perform at human levels across various Atari games \hyperref[ref27]{[27]}.

 **Core Mechanism**: DQN uses a deep neural network to approximate the Q-value function, which is the expected reward obtainable after taking an action in a given state and following a certain policy thereafter.
 The neural network inputs the state of the environment and outputs Q-values for each possible action, guiding the agent's decisions.

 **Innovations Introduced**:

 - **Experience Replay**: DQN utilizes a technique called experience replay, where experiences collected during training are stored in a replay buffer.
 This allows the network to learn from past experiences, reducing the correlations between sequential observations and smoothing over changes in the data distribution.
-- **Fixed Q-Targets**: To further stabilize training, DQN employs a separate target network, whose weights are fixed for a number of steps and only periodically updated with the weights from the training network [23].
+- **Fixed Q-Targets**: To further stabilize training, DQN employs a separate target network, whose weights are fixed for a number of steps and only periodically updated with the weights from the training network \hyperref[ref16]{[16]}

 #### DQN Advantages and Applications